communitiesuk/funding-service-design-utils/README.md

 ### date_utils
 Date comparison functions that accept an ISO Format string, for use in the frontend determining display logic based on dates.

+## Fixtures
+Contains shared fixtures that can be used for unit tests in other repos.
+To include a fixture from `fsd_utils` in your project, add the following to your `conftest.py`:

+    pytest_plugins = ["fsd_utils.fixtures.db_fixtures"]

+Where the part inside `[]` is the paths to the python files you want to load as fixtures.

+### DB_Fixtures

+Individual fixtures are explained below, but this is the general expected usage.
+In the `conftest.py` of your repo, define a fixture that will seed the database with the test data you require and make those records avaialble to tests.
+That fixture should request `clear_test_data` and `enable_preserve_test_data` to prevent test pollution and ensure a suitable database is available for tests.
+The tests themselves should only update data that is inserted by that fixture.
+Examples:

+1. Basic Usage

+    In conftest.py

+        @pytest.fixture(scope="function")
+        def create_test_data(clear_test_data, enable_preserve_test_data):
+            # Logic to insert some test data
+            created_data = [all_created_data]

+            yield created_data

+            # No teardown logic required as this is covered in clear_test_data

+    In your test file

+        def test_get_data(create_test_data):
+            id = create_test_data[0].id
+            record = get_record_using_api_under_test(id)
+            assert record.id == id

+1. If your tests need to directly manipulate the database, use the `_db` fixture:

+        def test_after_update(create_test_data, _db):
+            id = create_test_data[0].id
+            record = get_record(id)
+            record.name = "new name"

+            _db.session.add(record)
+            _db.session.commit()

+            # Do some further tests post update

+1. If you want to be able to inspect the database after running a test:

+        @pytest.mark.preserve_test_data(True)
+        def test_get_data(create_test_data):
+            id = create_test_data[0].id
+            record = get_record_using_api_under_test(id)
+            assert record.id == id

+    After the test runs, any created data will still be there for manual inspection.
+It will then be removed at the start of the next test run.

+#### clear_test_data
+This fixture is module scoped so at the end of each test file all data is removed from the database (providing `preserve_test_data` is not set - see below.)
+Helps to prevent test pollution.
+#### enable_preserve_test_data
+This fixture looks for the marker `pytest.mark.preserve_test_data(True)` and if found, test data is not cleared at the end of the test session, allowing you to manually inspect the database to aid debugging.

+**Note**: Not intended to be used as a default for tests as it can lead to test pollution, so only use to debug and then remove again.
+#### _db
+Provides direct access to the database for tests.
+Useful if your test needs to explicitly insert/update records to prepare test data.
+#### recreate_db
+This fixture reads the pytest cache to determine whether the DB can be reused for this test run and then the db is recreated accordingly.
+Updates the cache value to enable reuse of the DB for future test runs.
+This is session scoped so the DB is not recreated for each test in a run.

+This is requested by `clear_test_data` so you do not need to include it separately in your project if using that fixture.